 4. Adjust your expectations

-A lot of kids will tell me they’ll go to football practice for example, but only if they know someone who goes there.
-In addition, do inform the coach if it is a team or club leader then you all know what to do if your child gets panicky.
+Many kids will tell me they’ll go to football practice, for example, but only if they know someone there.
+In addition, inform the coach if it is a team or club leader.
+Then you all know what to do if your child gets panicky.

 6. Praise and be positive

-When does become a Disorder and why you need to be worried.
+When does it become a disorder, and why do you need to be worried?

-Generally, clinicians often assess the level of intensity of symptoms, the duration and the level in which the Anxiety is interfering with everyday life.
-Why you need to be worried, anxiety disorders are the most common disorder in childhood and very often go untreated.
+Generally, clinicians often assess the intensity of symptoms, the duration, and the story at which anxiety is interfering with everyday life.
+Why you need to be worried, anxiety disorders are the most common disorder in childhood and often go untreated.
 Anxiety can transition to depression later in life.
-Over half of all mental ill health starts by age 14, and 75% develops by age 18 (Murphy and Fonagy, 2012.
-We can prevent our children suffering in later life, social anxiety does not just go away.
+Over half of all mental ill health starts by age 14, and 75% develops by age 18 (Murphy and Fonagy, 2012).
+We can prevent our children from suffering in later life; social anxiety does not just disappear.

-Parenting is hard and everyone needs support.
+Parenting is hard, and everyone needs support.
 Don’t forget to follow me on Facebook for all these tips.
-If you feel that the anxiety is not something you can manage on your own, so attend my workshop to learn some tips, I also talk about more on what are the different types of anxiety or contact me for a consultation.
+If you feel anxiety is not something you can manage on your own, attend my workshop to learn more.
+I also talk about the different types of anxiety, or contact me for a consultation.
 With Love Catherine

 References: